 EXTRA by Chris Green

 How do they know there are only thirteen days left?
 How can anyone be so precise?
 And what exactly is the nature of the emergency?
 Why does no-one appear to know?
 Or if they do know, why are they reluctant to tell us?
-Not that I am able to do much about it, whatever it is, stuck on the third floor of this ill-equipped institution building in the middle of nowhere in a wheelchair with both legs in plaster.
+Not that I can do much about it, whatever it is, stuck on the third floor of this ill-equipped institution building in the middle of nowhere in a wheelchair with both legs in plaster.
 You can’t even get the internet in here to find out what is going on.
 Perhaps you can’t get the internet anywhere now.
 Perhaps the internet has been closed down.
 This would make sense if they, whoever they are, don’t want people to find out what is happening.

 It wasn’t so bad at first when we were told there were nineteen days left.
 First thoughts were that it was probably a hoax or that, whatever the supposed emergency was, it would go away.
 There was plenty of time, nineteen whole days.
 There’s not much that stays in the news for nineteen days.
 But, as the days count down with no further revelations about the nature of the emergency, and seemingly no way of finding out what is going on, I can’t help but speculate.
 What are they hiding and why?
 Is there a colossal asteroid on a collision course?
 Has there been a nuclear accident?
 A biological attack?
 There have of course always been things that have been kept secret on the basis that it is not in the public interest to know.
 Rumours about unbearably loud sounds, antimatter on the loose, apocalyptic winds, blinding blue lights.
 Media silence seems somehow more sinister.